-The Class 40 Preservation Society was formed in 1980 and are the proud owners of two English Electric Type 4, Class 40 locomotives, D335 (40135) & 40145 (D345).
-Both locomotives are based at Bury on the East Lancs Railway in Northern England.
-D335 is currently painted in its original 1961 British Railways green Livery, whilst 345 is running in BR Blue.
+The Class 40 Preservation Society was formed in 1980 and are the proud owners of three English Electric Type 4, Class 40 locomotives, 40106, 40135 & 40145.
+All of our locomotives are based at Bury on the East Lancs Railway.
+40106 is currently painted in British Railways green livery, whilst 40135 & 40145 are running in BR Blue.
 We also own the cab of 40088.

-the loco has worked numerous railtours to places the length and breadth of Britain.
-On the pages of this website you can find out about the history of the class, find the latest class 40 news, download booking forms for 40145ís railtours, take a browse through our sales items and lots more.
+40106, 40135 and 40145 perform regularly at the East Lancs Railway.
+A major milestone for the society occurred in October 2002, when D345 (40145) was certified to run on the national rail network.
+Since then the loco has worked many railtours to places the length and breadth of Britain.
+On the pages of this website you can find out about the history of the class, find the latest class 40 news, download booking forms for 40145's railtours, take a browse through our sales items and lots more.

 © Class 40 Preservation Society